How I'm Seeking To Channel My #DisciplineZone

 I will no longer allow my trauma to define my resilience but my ability to let those lessons become my strength.

 After a recent doctors appointment, your girl weighs a whomping 177 lbs.
-Now my happy weight is 150 with some meat stuff in all the right places.
+My happy weight is 150 with some meat stuffed in all the right places.
 Although my weight looks good on me, I want to be in the best physical shape.
 This requires me to eat cleaner and be more conscious of the type of energy I'm putting into my body.
 The cleaner I eat, the more my body feel content and healthier.
 So I am committed to keeping my booty and getting in my best SHAPE.

 I will be committed to being more active.
 I don't like Gyms for several reasons; however, just because I don't like Gyms doesn't mean I can't be productive.
 I am committed to getting more active.